-The 2012 Annual Meeting of Stockholders (the "2012 Annual Meeting") of SPAR Group, Inc. ("SGRP" or the "Corporation", and together with its subsidiaries, the "SPAR Group" or the "Company"), will be held at 12:15 p.m., Eastern Daylight Time, on May 18, 2012, at Doubletree by Hilton Hotel Tarrytown, 455 South Broadway, Tarrytown, New York 10591, for the following purposes:
+The 2013 Annual Meeting of Stockholders (the "2013 Annual Meeting") of SPAR Group, Inc. ("SGRP" or the "Corporation", and together with its subsidiaries, the "SPAR Group" or the "Company"), will be held at 12:00 p.m., Eastern Daylight Time, on Tuesday, May 7, 2013, at Hilton Newark Airport, 1170 Spring Street, Elizabeth, New Jersey, 07201-2114, for the following purposes:

-- 1. To elect seven Directors of SGRP to serve during the ensuing year and until their successors are elected and qualified. - 2.
-To ratify, on an advisory basis, the appointment of Rehmann Robson as the principal independent registered public accounting firm for the Corporation and its subsidiaries for the year ending December 31, 2012. - 3.
+- 1. To elect seven Directors of SGRP to serve during the ensuing year and until their successors are elected and qualified; - 2.
+To ratify, on an advisory basis, the appointment of Rehmann Robson as the principal independent registered public accounting firm for the Corporation and its subsidiaries for the year ending December 31, 2013; - 3.
+To approve, on an advisory basis, the compensation of the named executive officers, as disclosed in this Proxy Statement (i.e., "say on pay"); - 4.
+To select, on an advisory basis, whether the Corporation should request an advisory vote from its stockholders respecting executive compensation every one, two or three years (i.e., "say on frequency"); and - 5.
 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

 The foregoing items of business are more fully described in the Proxy Statement accompanying this Notice.
-Only the stockholders of record at the close of business on April 2, 2012, will be entitled to notice of and to vote at the 2012 Annual Meeting or any adjournment or postponement thereof.
+Only the stockholders of record at the close of business on March 28, 2013, will be entitled to notice of and to vote at the 2013 Annual Meeting or any adjournment or postponement thereof.

-A copy of SGRP's Annual Report on Form 10-K for the year ended December 31, 2011, as filed with the Securities and Exchange Commission on March 21, 2012 (the "2011 Annual Report"), together with a letter to its stockholders from SGRP's Chief Executive Officer and President, is being mailed with this Notice but is not to be considered part of the attached Proxy Statement or other proxy soliciting material.
+A copy of SGRP's Annual Report on Form 10-K for the year ended December 31, 2012, as filed with the Securities and Exchange Commission ("SEC") on April 2, 2013 (the "2012 Annual Report"), together with a letter to its stockholders from SGRP's Chief Executive Officer and President, is being mailed with this Notice but is not to be considered part of the attached Proxy Statement or other proxy soliciting material.